 The software to use is known as virtual drive software because the drive isn’t real and it just emulates a real optical drive, the the ISO image is then mounted to the virtual drive to create a virtual disc.
 Here we list 10 free virtual drive emulators that you can use to mount ISO images so they behave like real discs.
 1. Microsoft Virtual CDRom Control Panel

-Although this tool dates back to 2001, Microsoft actually re-released it in 2013 with a new webpage and an announcement the program does run on Windows 7 despite its age, but they still offer no support for it.
-What we like about this tool is it doesn’t require installation to mount ISO images and the whole package is very small in size consisting of only a driver file, executable and a text file.
-It does require a bit of manual work to install the driver though, so you need to read the included Readme.txt carefully.
+Although Virtual CDRom Control Panel dates back to 2001, Microsoft re-released it in 2013 with a new webpage and an announcement that the program does actually run on XP, Vista and 7 despite its age, but Microsoft themselves offer absolutely no support for it.
+What we like about this tool is it doesn’t require installation to mount ISO images and the whole package is under 60KB in size consisting of only a driver file, executable and a Readme file.
+It isn’t as intuitive and easy to use as some other tools and requires some manual work to install the driver, so make sure to read the Readme.txt carefully.

 This is a useful addition to the DVDFab range of tools that specialize in video ripping, conversion and playing.
 Virtual Drive is like a simplified version of Daemon Tools but has some nice advantages like support for up to 18 virtual disks, mounting a Blu-Ray ISO image or folder so it can be played in PowerDVD, and no adware/media tools offered during the install process.
 Although it doesn’t say on the website CD ISO images are supported, they work fine.
 DVDFab Virtual Drive supports mounting 8 types of disc image and can also create the newer .Miniso Blu-Ray format ISO images.
 It works on windows XP and above.